sztrzask/maklipsa.github.io/_posts/2016-08-17-Don't do it now! Part 3. Hangfire details - jobs.md

    "Arguments":"[\"\\\"Hello, world!\\\"\"]"
 }
 ```
-Based on this info Hangfire will recreate the object and execue the function.
+Based on this info Hangfire will recreate the object and execute the function.
 This also brings us to a small performance tip to keep in mind:
-**keep Your parameters small, and be sure to know how they will be serialized**
+**keep your parameters small, and be sure to know how they will be serialized**

-In the next post I will cover another funcion from this class - `ContinueWith`.